NEW EBOOK! Workday Implementation & Adoption Guide

 Poor-Communication-Channels

-It is important to inform them regularly about the changes that are made within the ERP system.
-If you do not do so, they will be caught by surprise and might drop off tasks that seem inaccessible.
+It is important to inform them regularly about the changes made within the ERP system.
+If you do not do so, they will be surprised and might drop off tasks that seem inaccessible.

 Usually, organizations prefer emails or company-wide conference calls to announce changes.
-While this may work, stats show that only 21.33% of E-mails are opened and 85.3% of respondents feel that conference calls impact their productivity, enthusiasm, and concentration negatively.
+While this may work, stats show that only 21.33% of Emails are opened, and 85.3% of respondents feel that conference calls negatively impact their productivity, enthusiasm, and concentration.

-The ideal solution would be to use an in-app announcement tool that can notify your employees within the ERP application and guide them in the right direction.
+The ideal solution would be to use an in-app announcement tool to notify your employees within the ERP application and guide them in the right direction.

-Digital Adoption Platforms can be used to notify the users about this change and this notification pop-up does not disappear unless employees acknowledge the message.
+Digital adoption platforms can be used to notify users about this change, and this notification pop-up will not disappear unless employees acknowledge the message.

-This ensures that the message is conveyed clearly to each and every employee.
-You can also analyze how many people received the message in the announcement dashboard.
+This ensures that the message is conveyed clearly to each employee.
+You also gain visibility into analytics, such as the number of people who received the message in the announcement dashboard.

 More on this here: How In-app adoption can drive successful software adoption?